DataDog/dd-trace-py/docs/contributing.rst

 CI PRs
 ------

 These PRs are generally opened to fix or improve the current status of the CI.
-As a general rule, these PRs should all be backported to all the maintained release branches, mutatis mutandis.
+As a general rule, these PRs should all be backported to all the maintained release branches.

 New features
 ------------